General Motors to take stake in Nikola electric truck company

-General Motors drove further into the world of electric vehicles, announcing a manufacturing partnership Tuesday with electric truck company Nikola in the latest cost-sharing venture.
+General Motors drove further into the world of electric vehicles on Tuesday, announcing a manufacturing partnership with electric truck company Nikola in the latest cost-sharing venture.

-As more automakers join forces to develop ambitious new technologies, the old-school auto giant will help the Arizona-based startup with battery and fuel cell technologies initially for the Nikola Badger pickup truck, and later for its larger commercial vehicles, the companies said in a joint statement.
+As more automakers join forces to work on ambitious advances, the old-school auto giant will help the Arizona-based startup with battery and fuel cell technologies initially for the Nikola Badger pickup truck, and later for its larger commercial vehicles, the companies said in a joint statement.

-The announcement produced an immediate windfall for investors in Nikola, worth $2 billion, whose shares surged by around 50 percent.
+The announcement produced an immediate windfall for investors in Nikola, worth $2 billion, whose shares surged by around 40 per cent.
 GM shares also advanced solidly on a down day for Wall Street.

 GM and other US automakers are spending billions to develop new electric vehicles at the same time the industry is also investing heavily in autonomous technologies.

-GM will provide "in-kind" services to the electric truck startup and will "engineer, homologate, validate and manufacturer the Nikola Badger battery electric and fuel cell versions," the companies said in a joint press release.
+GM will provide "in-kind" services to the electric truck startup and will "engineer, homologate, validate and manufacturer the Nikola Badger battery electric and fuel cell versions," the companies said.

-Nikola Founder and Executive Chairman Trebor Milton said Tuesday that the partnership will save his company $4 billion in batteries alone.
+Nikola Founder and Executive Chairman Trevor Milton said Tuesday the partnership would save his company $4 billion in batteries alone.

 GM has already "spent billions of dollars developing their electric vehicle power train... their batteries and their fuel cells," Milton said on a conference call with analysts.